Profession of faith

 A profession of faith is a personal and public statement of a belief or faith.

 Judaism

-Among the Jews, the profession of faith takes the form of Shema Israel (שמע ישראל in Hebrew), Shema Israel Hachem Elokenu, Hachem Ekhad; is a quote from Deuteronomy (6:4): "Hear Israel, the Lord is our God, the Lord is One."
+Among the Jews, the profession of faith takes the form of Shema Israel (שמע ישראל in Hebrew), Shema Israel Adonai Eloheinu, Adonai Echad; is a quote from Deuteronomy (6:4): "Hear Israel, the Lord is our God, the Lord is One."

 Christianity

 Origins

 The profession of faith has its origin in the New Testament, where believers, such as Cornelius, declared their faith in Jesus during baptism.
 In the First Epistle to Timothy in chapter 6 verse 12, Paul of Tarsus reminds Timothy of his profession of faith in front of several people.
 In the Early Church, the kerygma, or the proclamation of Jesus Christ Messiah and Son of God, death and risen, summed up the profession of faith.

 By denomination

 Various Christian churches require people to make a personal profession of faith according to a prescribed formula, when joining their Christian denomination as a member.